Hugag

-In American folklore, the hugag is a fearsome critter resembling a hippopotamus with an extensive upper-lip, preventing it from grazing, and joint-less legs preventing it from lying down.
+In American folklore, the hugag is a fearsome critter similar to a moose with an extensive upper lip, preventing it from grazing, and jointless legs preventing it from lying down.

 Name usage

 The word hugag well predates its usage as a term to describe a mythical creature.
 It appears as a variant spelling of hewgag, a woodwind instrument akin to a kazoo.
 For example, the June 20, 1846 issue of the American Republican and Baltimore Daily Clipper reads, "My friends and fellow-countrymen—awake, arise! for the Philistines are upon you.
 Strike the tunjo! blow the hugag! whistle the fife, and chastise the drum!
 Your lives, your loaves, and liberties are in danger."
 However, the word also appears in non-English works.
 The term is referenced in a German text as a transliteration of an Arabic name in 1861.
 As well, Hugag also appears as a name of a mine located at Republican Mountain, in Colorado, discovered in 1870.
 The first mention of the hugag to refer to an imaginary animal, while also establishing it as a myth among loggers, is found in the 1900 book In the Limestone Valley: Pen Pictures of Early Days in Western Wisconsin by S.W.
 Brown.
 Albeit spelled "hew-gag," the creature, as described by Brown, had round feet surrounded on all sides by claws to conceal its direction of travel.
 Apart from this, Brown does not offer much detail aside from that the "hew-gag" is not as "ferocious" as other woods beasts.